-Located inside of our Dale C. Hammes Administration Building in Ashburn is an interactive educational center with over 3,500 square feet of indoor exhibits and nearly one mile of outdoor trails.
+Located inside of our Dale C. Hammes

+Administration Building in Ashburn is an interactive educational center with over 3,500 square feet of indoor exhibits.
 Come explore "The Aquiary," nearly one mile of outdoor trails on our Ashburn campus on your own.
 School groups, community organizations, scouting groups and HOAs are all welcome to schedule a speaker prior to visiting.
 Call us at 571-291-7880 for more information or visit our website at www.loudounwater.org/community.